 Hello!
 Lee here.
 I’m instantprint’s Proofing Team Leader and I wanted to give you a rundown of the main proofing checks you can go through to make sure your design is ready for print.
 Although we can check the file type and layout of your design, it’s important that you check for errors like spelling and grammar mistakes.

-Before instantprint can print any job it must first be approved or “proofed” by the customer.
-This stage is very important to ensure that the product is printed as you expect.
-We’ve suggested the key areas to check in the list below and we always recommend to (if you can) get a friend to give it a once over.
+Before we can print any job, you’ve got to approve, or ‘proof’ it – this is really important to make sure what’s printed is exactly what you want.
+I’ve suggested the key areas to check in the list below, and I’d also recommend (if you can) getting a friend to give it a once over too.
 It’s surprising how effective a fresh set of eyes can be at spotting mistakes.

-- Details (Phone numbers, email addresses, dates and times)
+- Contact details (phone numbers, names, email addresses, dates, times)

 - Pictures and Logos (are they sharp enough?)

 Very often, a designer will retype information they’ve been supplied when creating a proof.
 That’s why you need to check every element of the design to make sure it’s correct.

 Here are some commonly misspelled words and their correct spelling:

 - Definately -> Definitely

 - Jewelry -> Jewellery (technically, the first is right if you’re using the American spelling)

 - Seperate -> Separate